grumpa/work_evid/README.md

 Work Evidence
 =========

 Attention :-) : My learning application in Django.
+Now in year 2017 I'd use more class based views.
+I use this app still, but I don't have time to rewrite it.
+Nice piece of history of learning Django.
+My the biggest step in learning it was reading book Two Scoops of Django.

 Keep a record of work you do for your customers.
 You can filter records by months/years and see summary of money by customer.
 Good as source for your invoices.